xiyi1201/Airbnb-Price-Prediction-with-Supervised-Models/README.md

 In this research, we employed multiple supervised learning methods to predict the prices of Airbnb accommodations, such as Linear Regression, Neural Network, Tree, and XGBoost.
 By harnessing the power of data-driven insights, we aim to develop a nuanced understanding of the factors influencing pricing strategies within the Airbnb ecosystem and therefore offer more guidance to Airbnb hosts and users.

 ## [Dataset Overview](https://www.kaggle.com/datasets/vrindakallu/new-york-dataset?resource=download)
-Dillard’s is a major retail chain with several stores.
-Their point-of-sales (POS) data over a period of time is available in This dataset from Kaggle describes the latest listing activity in New York City, New York as of January 5th, 2024.
+This dataset from Kaggle describes the latest listing activity in New York City, New York as of January 5th, 2024.
 The raw dataset comprised 22 columns and 20,758 rows, with each row corresponding to an individual Airbnb listing.
 A thorough inspection revealed no missing values, indicating a well-maintained dataset, albeit with potential for optimization to better suit our analysis goals.

 ## Analysis Components and Results
 1. [Python](eda.ipynb)